liefery-it-legacy/it-career-ladder/developer-roles/Senior_Developer_2.md

 * You ask the right questions to explore the important edge cases of the requirement
 * You notice where a new requirement conflicts with existing functionality or does not "fit well" with our software design and you suggest changes to the requirement to make it fit better and easier to implement
 * You build a mental model of the problem and can communicate it to and discuss it with your team members (e.g. through whiteboarding)
-* You can come up with different approaches for technical designs and can judge and explain the tradeoffs
+* You can come up with different approaches for technical designs and can judge and explain the trade-offs
 * You involve your squad members in the discussion and encourage them to come up with solutions
 * You can lead the ideation and design of a feature together with colleagues from tech and non-tech teams